potykion/rptp/docs/Architecture.md

 # Info

-Only use cases, diagrams can be found in Figma.
+Only use cases, diagrams can be found in Draw.io, mockups are in Figma.

 # Use cases